SableRaf/2024-09_TaskTrackerBot/README.md

 This project is a personal solution for managing my to-do list in Google Sheets more effectively.
 Don't expect a polished product, but feel free to use it as a starting point for your own Telegram + Google Sheets +  OpenAI API integration.

-It includes two main components:
+The system includes two main components:

 1. **Telegram Bot** (Python): A bot that helps me quickly add tasks by accepting natural language input.
 I can send a message like "Prepare the presentation for the team meeting next Friday," and the bot extracts relevant details and formats it into structured JSON.